A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Introduction

-which was first investigated by Lions \cite{lions1985two}, where the Monge-Amp{\`e}re eigenfunction $u$ is convex, the Monge-Amp{\`e}re eigenvalue $\lambda$ is a positive real number, and $\det D^2$ denotes the Monge-Amp{\`e}re operator with the determinant $\det$ and the Hessian $D^2$.
-The existence and the regularity of the eigen-pairs $(\lambda,u)$ have been guaranteed when the bounded open domain $\Omega\subset\mathbb{R}^d (d \ge 2)$ is smooth and uniformly convex \cite{lions1985two} with $\partial\Omega$ being the boundary.
+where $\Omega\subset \mathbb{R}^d$ $(d \ge 2)$ is an open and bounded convex domain with $\partial\Omega$ being the boundary, the Monge-Amp{\`e}re eigenfunction $u:\Omega\cup \partial\Omega\to\mathbb{R}$ is convex, the MAE $\lambda\in \mathbb{R}$ is a positive number, and $\det D^2$ denotes the Monge-Amp{\`e}re operator with the determinant $\det$ and the Hessian $D^2$.
+The existence and the regularity of the eigen-pairs for the MAE problem \eqref{eq_MAeig} have been guaranteed when $\Omega\subset\mathbb{R}^d$ ($d\ge 2$) is smooth and uniformly convex \cite{lions1985two}.
 It was later considered by Tso \cite{Tso1990real} from a variational perspective.
-Recently, these results were extended by Le to the case of general bounded convex open domains \cite{le2017eigenvalue}.
+More recently, these results were extended by Le \cite{le2017eigenvalue} to the case of general bounded convex open domains.
+In addition, Le \cite{le2025global} showed that the Monge-Amp{\`e}re eigenfunctions are globally Lipschitz and established global $W^{2,1}$ estimates for the Monge-Amp{\`e}re eigenfunctions.

+Beyond the real MAE problem \eqref{eq_MAeig}, Lions \cite{lions1985two} suggested that his method might apply to the complex Monge-Amp{\`e}re operator.
+Moreover, Badiane et al. \cite{badiane2023eigenvalue} established the existence and uniqueness of the first eigenpair for the complex Monge-Amp{\`e}re operator on bounded strongly pseudoconvex domains, following the strategy of Lions in the real case.
+Subsequently, Zeriahi \cite{zeriahi2025iterative} developed an effective iterative approximation scheme for approximating both the eigenvalue and eigenfunction without prior knowledge of the first eigenvalue.
+Later, Lu et al. \cite{lu2025new} proposed a new iterative approach in bounded hyperconvex domains, establishing uniqueness in the finite energy class introduced by Cegrell \cite{cegrell1998pluricomple} and a Rayleigh-type characterization of the eigenvalue.
+These developments constitute a parallel theoretical development to the real MAE problem.